blankworker1/AA/README.md

 an idea that refuses to belong to anyone.

-This manifesto marks the emergence of Anonymous Art — AA — a school that does not restore a past, nor revolt against a canon, but reveals a new way to make, to see, and to value art without ego, without signatures, without permission.
+This manifesto marks the emergence of Anonymous Art — AA — a movement that does not restore a past, nor revolt against a canon, but reveals a new way to make, to see, and to value art without ego, without signatures, without permission.